Taungoo University

-Taungoo University or the University of Taungoo (တောင်ငူတက္ကသိုလ်) is a public liberal arts university, located nearNyaunggine Village in Taungoo, Bago Division, Myanmar.
+Taungoo University or the University of Taungoo (တောင်ငူတက္ကသိုလ်) is a public liberal arts university, located near Nyaunggine Village in Taungoo, Bago Division, Myanmar.
 The university mainly offers Bachelor's and master's degree programs in liberal arts and sciences, and law, mostly to students from the Taungoo District and its vicinity.

 Programs

 Classified as an Arts and Science university in the Burmese university education system, Taungoo University offers bachelor's and master's degree programs in common liberal arts and sciences disciplines.
 Its regular Bachelor of Arts (BA) and Bachelor of Science (BSc) degrees take four years to complete and honors degree programs BA (Hons) and BSc (Hons) take five years.
 The law program also takes five years.
 The master's degree programs take two years.